Learning Opportunities

 Intermediate School Years 7 & 8 experience learning in a large Innovative Learning Environment with three main teachers, supplemented with other staff to support Reading, Writing and Mathematics.
 Students in the Intermediate school attend Technology subjects, Foods, Woodwork, Music and Art and self-selected short courses.

-Junior High School Years 9 & 10 are in a core class, learning English, Mathematics, Social Studies, Science, Health and Physical Education with specialist teachers.
-They also attend the full range of Technology subjects and self-selected short courses.
+Junior High School Year 9 students are in a core class; Y10 students are learning English, Mathematics, Social Sciences, Earth Sciences, Health and Physical Education with specialist teachers.
+Students also attend a range of Technology and Creative subjects.

 Senior High School Years 11 – 13 select subjects from a range of option subjects undertaking full year and half year courses.